-Roughly bordered by Liverpool Street, Tower Hill, Blackfriars and Barbican Tube stations, the City of London is based on the original Roman town of Londinium, which eventually merged with the City of Westminster.
-The City's boundaries have remained almost constant since the Middle Ages and it is often called The Square Mile, as it's almost exactly 1 square mile (2.6 square kilometres) in area.
+Roughly bordered by Liverpool Street, Tower Hill, Blackfriars and Barbican tube stations, the City of London is based on the original Roman town of Londinium, founded in around AD50.
+The City's boundaries have remained almost constant since the Middle Ages and it is often called The Square Mile, as it's almost exactly one square mile (2.6 square kilometres) in area.

 London Liverpool Street Station

 The Stansted Express train from Stansted Airport drops visitors at Liverpool Street station, right in the heart of London's Square Mile business district.
 From Liverpool Street, it's very easy to get to other areas of London.
 Of course it's not just visitors who end up at Liverpool Street – the station is a bustling hub of peak hour activity as thousands of City workers pass through on their daily commute.